Resolved Updated

 Mark Bittner Yes

-1. Staff and consultants (Stantec) presented research and early planning concepts for Lake Michigan coastal resilience, including possible shoreline protection, park enhancements, and access improvements; the team said it would refine concepts and return with more concrete options and costs later.
+1. Staff and consultants (Stantec) presented research and early planning concepts for Lake Michigan coastal resilience, including possible shoreline protection, park enhancements, and access improvements along Mariners Trail and Memorial Drive; the team said it would refine concepts and return with options and costs later.

 Joint Meeting of Plan Commission, Environmental Advisory Board, Advisory Recreation Board, & City Council

-2. In the City Manager’s report, staff discussed preliminary ideas to renovate or replace the 1950s Neshotah Beach concession stand, including a goal of generating more rental and concession revenue and relying less on property taxes.
+2. In a City Manager’s report, staff discussed preliminary ideas to renovate or replace the 1950s Neshotah Beach concession stand, with a stated goal of generating more rental and concession revenue and relying less on property taxes.

 City Council Work Session

-3. Council reviewed an architectural concept drawing for a new Neshotah Beach pavilion/concession stand and discussed possible funding sources and long-term uses for the facility.
+3. Council reviewed an architectural drawing for a proposed new beach pavilion/concession stand and discussed possible funding sources and long-term uses; the current facility was described as needing replacement or upgrades soon.

 City Council Work Session

-4. City Council authorized staff to proceed with Neshotah Beach pavilion bathroom and kitchen upgrades with a project cost not-to-exceed $450,000; the vote was 8-0, with direction that plans and costs would be provided to the council and the public and that any grant awards would reduce the overall cost.
+4. City Council authorized staff to proceed with Neshotah Beach pavilion bathroom and kitchen upgrades with a project cost not-to-exceed $450,000; direction included sharing plans and costs publicly and using any grant awards to reduce the overall cost.

 City Council